agenteo/agenteo.github.com/source/_posts/2015-03-06-best-practices-releasing-semantic-versioned-ruby-libraries.md

 end
 {% endhighlight %}

 This gracefully handles errors by providing your clients with objects with the same interface for an error and a success response.
 Imagine an article with a term id using the API library to retrieve more term information -- when the library returns a `FallbackTerm` the article page can hide the term information or just display its fallback fields knowing they are the same as `Term`.
-The fallback fields could be empty or a default set of values you want to display -- the library has control on what the client receives.
+The fallback fields could be empty or a default set of values to display -- the library has control on what the client receives.

 ## Handling deprecations